msdbtjd123/naeil-platform/README.md

     Note: This is a platform that many people who dream of becoming security experts can use to improve their skills.

+- ### How to Use?
+    - This platform is designed for the openstack train version.
+    - You must enter the db password for each account in the /naeil-package/openrc directory.
+    ```markdown
+   # /naeil-package/openrc/*
+    ```

 - ### WEb Images